 The presentation titled ‘building bridges’ offers a 1hr interactive presentation led by our outreach worker and a team of volunteers.
 The presentation engages the audience through group discussions, a fun quiz and an open space to be as controversial and challenging as they wish to be!

-‘Over 95% of young people felt that they had an improved understanding of Muslims’ – Menzieshill High 2015
+‘Over 95% of young people felt that they had an improved understanding of Muslims’ – Grove Academy, 2019

 Since 2013, we have been running a Curry kitchen in partnership with the Salvation Army.
-On the first Friday of each month, volunteers from Taught by Muhammad will prepare a warm 3 course meal for the service users at the Salvation Army.
-On most Fridays we will serve around 40 people many of whom are either homeless or suffering from poverty.
+On the first Friday of each month, volunteers from Taught by Muhammad will prepare a warm 3 course meal for the local community.
+This is served at the Salvation Army, Thurso Crescent, Dundee.
+On most Fridays we will serve around 40 people – many of whom are either homeless or suffering from poverty.

-On the second Tuesday of each month we prepare 40 hot cooked meals which are delivered to lone unemployed parents.
-This is a city-wide initiative and done in partnership with the Smart Lone Parents programme that provide us the referrals.
-It’s always a pleasure to see the expression on the recipient families faces when they receive their cooked meals.
+On the second Wednesday of each month we prepare 60 hot cooked meals which are delivered across 3 homeless hostels.
+This is a city-wide initiative in partnership with Curry-in-a-Hurry takeaway.
+It’s always a pleasure to see the expression on the recipient’s face when they receive their cooked meal.

-The partnership is a beautiful example of how people from different backgrounds and faiths can come together to bring about common good.
+The partnerships are a beautiful example of how people from different backgrounds and faiths can come together to bring about common good.
 From the service, a number of service users now join us in volunteering and helping feed others.

 The foodbank started in January 2014 with a group of volunteers committed to filling in gaps that may exist in the City with emergency food provision.
 From consulting with a series of agencies, we found a gap in delivered food parcels for those who may not be able to make the journey to the nearest foodbank or, those who may be embarrassed to admit the situation that they are in.
 We support 80 households each month with emergency food parcels.